jcorporation/bosswerk/README.md

+# Bosswerk Inverter Statistics

-This is my small framework to fetch, store and display data from my Bosswerk inverter.
+This is my small framework to fetch, store and display data from my Bosswerk inverter without a connection to the cloud.

+This framework works in my home setup with a Bosswerk MI-600.

 ![image](screenshot.png)